mlugg/zig-build-workshop/03_lib/hint.md

 from `lib.c`, by using `addCSourceFile` as before.
 Also, make sure to call `linkLibC`, since the library uses libc.

-By default, Zig will not put this binary in your "prefix" directory (`zig-out` by default).
+By default, Zig will not put this library in your "prefix" directory (`zig-out` by default).
 The result of a step is only placed here if you use `installArtifact`.
 You could use that here, but we actually don't need to: the static library is a detail of the compilation, and so not something we need to copy to the prefix!